A seamless, extended DG approach for advection-diffusion problems on unbounded domains

-SSince the closed form of the solution is not available, we compute the errors with respect to a stand-alone DG discretization on a larger domain with the same spacing $\Delta z$.
+Since the closed form of the solution is not available, we compute the errors with respect to a stand-alone DG discretization on a larger domain with the same spacing $\Delta z$.
 The finite/semi-infinite interface in the extended DG scheme is placed at $L=3\,\textrm{m}$ and the model is run until $T=10\,\textrm{s}$, with $\Delta t=10^{-2}\,\textrm{s}$.
 The cases of $N=15$ and $N=30$ subintervals in the finite subdomain are considered, varying the number of modes in the semi-infinite subdomain, and, accordingly, the scaling parameter $\beta$ so that the distance between the first two nodes matches the grid spacing in $[0,L]$.
-The stand-alone single-domain DG reference solution for error computation is obtained on the interval $[0,10\textrm{m}]$.
+The stand-alone single-domain DG reference solution for error computation is computed on the interval $[0,10\textrm{m}]$.
 A small number of Laguerre modes are found to suffice to keep the coupling errors in the bounded subdomain $[0,L]$ below a few percent (Table \ref{Tab:burgercoup_fullyDG}).

 A further validation test with Burgers' equation aims to assess the ability of the extended DG scheme in simulating wave dynamics.
 The initial datum for this test is